 - Migraines can be totally debilitating.
 If you or someone close to you experience migraines, then you know how badly they can interrupt your life.
 Over 90% of migraine sufferers cannot work or function normally during an episode.
 Oftentimes this also means missed social opportunities and family time.

 - Migraines have a significant economic impact.
-Costs of migraine treatment exceed $5 billion on an annual basis.
+Costs of migraine relief care exceed $5 billion on an annual basis.
 Each year, the cost of healthcare and lost productivity combined are estimated at $36 billion.
 These numbers are staggering considering that migraine sufferers often experience concurrent health issues such as depression and anxiety.

 - Children experience migraines too.
 10% of all school-age kids suffer from migraines and half of all migraine sufferers actually experience their first episode before age 12.
 Infantile colic may even be an early form of migraine and was found to be associated with childhood migraines.
 This can have a significant effect on a child's ability to attend school and keep up with their peers.
 Migraine-prone children miss school twice as often as children without.